No. 25 Xavier snaps 2-game skid, beats No. 24 UConn 74-68 - NewsBreak

 Cole and Sanogo each picked up two early fouls and played a combined 18 minutes in the first half.

-“I thought they were brutal calls in the first half,” Hurley said.
-“That’s not why we had the deficit at the half.
-But yeah, what a joke.”

-Scruggs and Zach Freemantle, who were scoreless in the first half, combined for 15 points to help the Musketeers extend their lead to 54-46 with 9:50 left.
-Scruggs finished with nine points.
+Paul Scruggs and Zach Freemantle, who were scoreless in the first half, combined for 15 points to help the Musketeers extend their lead to 54-46 with 9:50 left.

-“Paul (Scruggs) was getting to the rim,” Steele said.
-“We were getting UConn in rotation, which would open up the lane for drives.
-Our guys did a nice job of taking what the defense gave us.”

 UConn kept the score close by converting 10 Xavier turnovers into 14 points.

-“I felt like this was a huge momentum game for us, and we needed it,” said Xavier guard Colby Jones, who had six assists.

-The Musketeers played without their second-leading 3-point shooter, Adam Kunkel, who was sidelined by illness not related to COVID-19, according to Steele.
+Xavier played without its second-leading 3-point shooter, Adam Kunkel, who was sidelined by not related to COVID-19, according to coach Travis Steele.

 BIG PICTURE